ohmyjersh/flazzle/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(App)
 ```
 *Please checkout the demo project within the src folder to see how this is implemented.*
+*When using the dashboard, import css styles from flazzle/build/css/index.css*

 ### 3. Add to components to hide/show features